Anon-Planet/thgtoa/guide.md

 ## If you can use Tor:

 This guide will **only recommend** using Tor Browser within the host OS because it has the best protection by default.
-The only other acceptable option in my opinion would be to use Brave Browser with a Tor tab **but keep in mind that Brave themselves recommend the use of Tor Browser if you feel your safety depends on being anonymous**[^459]**: "If your personal safety depends on remaining anonymous, we highly recommend using Tor Browser instead of Brave Tor windows. ".**
+The only other acceptable option in my opinion would be to use Brave Browser with a Tor tab **but keep in mind that Brave themselves recommend the use of Tor Browser if you feel your safety depends on being anonymous** <sup>[[Archive.org]][459]</sup>**: "If your personal safety depends on remaining anonymous, we highly recommend using Tor Browser instead of Brave Tor windows. ".**

 This Browser on the host OS will only be used to download various utilities and will never be used for actual sensitive activities.